 What About Insulin Resistance?

 Menopause is associated with a small but significant rise in insulin resistance and metabolic syndrome (difficulty metabolizing carbohydrates, leading to increasing problems with carbs causing weight gain).
 Researchers working with the SWAN data estimated that women in their first year of menopause were 45% more likely than premenopausal women to develop metabolic syndrome, and postmenopausal women were 24% more likely – and the difference could not be accounted for by age, BMI, or other confounding factors.
-Like increased visceral fat, metabolic syndrome was associated with higher testosterone levels.

 On the other hand, some studies (like this one) found that the rise in insulin resistance could be entirely explained by age, with no observable effect from menopause per se.
 But whether it’s menopause or just aging, older women do see a progressively higher risk of metabolic syndrome.